 Changes in the types and costs of facilities do not necessarily affect total authorizations but may lead to a re-allocation of resources.
 The Committee's recommendations are made in terms of a total dollar amount of bonds, not in specific capital projects.
 Changes in construction costs, the availability of PAYGO funding, the need for unanticipated new projects, changes in federal tax laws, and a host of other variables influence both the need for General Obligation Bonds and the share of the total allocation allotted to each use.
 Such changes affect which assets can be acquired within a specific dollar amount of the program.
 These changes by themselves, however, affect neither the dollar amount of the Committee's assumed authorizations nor the affordability ratios.
-Therefore, without Committee or General Assembly action to alter the total dollars to be authorized in the plan, there is no affordability risk resulting from such changes within the general obligation plan.
+Therefore, without General Assembly action to alter the total dollars to be authorized in the plan, there is no affordability risk resulting from such changes within the general obligation plan.

 While some currently authorized projects will be abandoned or completed for less than authorized, it is assumed that any such amounts will be reallocated to other approved projects through the legislative process.
-Although some authorizations may ultimately be cancelled the amount of such cancellations are expected to be immaterial to the analysis.
+Although some authorizations may ultimately be cancelled, the amount of such cancellations has historically been immaterial to the analysis.

 Changes in the timing of issuance of authorized bonds, however, may affect the affordability criteria.
 Bonds authorized at a General Assembly session are not immediately issued.
-In fact, only half of the bonds authorized each year are typically issued within the ensuing two fiscal years and the remaining issuances occur over the next three years.
+In fact, just over half of the bonds authorized each year are typically issued within the ensuing two fiscal years and the remaining issuances occur over the next three years.
 The bonds are sold over an extended period of time as the projects are developed and cash is required for payment.
 Consequently, the impact of a change in any year's debt authorizations affects issuances over time and impacts debt outstanding with a substantial lag.

 Schedule B-1, Proposed General Obligation Authorizations and Estimated Issuances converts the recommended levels of new General Obligation Bond authorizations into a projected level of annual issuances; it is assumed that all authorized debt will be issued.
-In addition to projecting issuances at prescribed levels, the State Treasurer's Office monitors the disbursement pace of bond proceeds and has adjusted issuance amounts as necessary.
+In addition to projecting issuances at prescribed levels, the State Treasurer's Office monitors the disbursement of bond proceeds and has adjusted issuance amounts as necessary.
 Any systematic change altering the speed of bond issuance would impact the amounts of debt outstanding and debt service and consequently affect both of the affordability ratios.
-The Committee reviewed the issuance projections for the 2014 Report in light of the pattern of recent authorizations and issuances.
-The following chart compares projected issuances in CDAC Reports from 2007 to 2014 w actuai issualices.
+The Committee reviewed the issuance projections for the 2015 Report in light of the pattern of recent authorizations and issuances.
+The following chart compares projected issuances, in CDAC Reports from 2008 to 2015, to actual issuances.

-Projec Projected Issuances in CDAC Reports (millions)
+Projected Issuances in CDAC Reports (millions)

-CDAC Report FY 2011 FY 2012 FY Z 2013 FY Y 2014 FY 2015
+CDAC Report CDAC Report FY 2012 FY 2013 Z 2015 FY 2016

-2007 \$ 955 \$ 970 \$ 1,010 \$ 1,040 \$ 1,070
+2008 \$ 1,000 \$ 1,030 \$ 1,050 \$ 1,070 \$ 1,100

-2008 \$ 970 \$ 1,000 \$ 1,030 \$ 1,050 \$ 1,070
+2009 \$ 975 \$ 980 \$ 1,040 \$ 1,070 \$ 1,100

-2009 \$ 970 \$ 975 \$ 980 \$ 1,040 \$ 1,070
+2010 \$ 960 \$ 945 \$ 940 \$ 935 \$ 940

-2010 \$ 970 \$ 960 \$ 945 \$ 940 \$ 935
+2011 \$ 960 \$ 955 \$ 945 \$ 935 \$ 930

-2011 \$ - \$ 960 \$ 955 \$ 945 \$ 935
+2012 - \$ 1,028 \$ 977 \$ 995 \$ 1,014

-2012 \$ - \$ - \$ 1,028 \$ 977 \$ 995
+2013 - - \$ 977 \$ 1,018 \$ 1,056

-2013 \$ - \$ - \$ - \$ 977 \$ 1,018
+2014 - - - \$ 1,018 \$ 1,056

-2014 \$ - \$ - \$ - \$ - \$ 1,018
+2015 - - - \$ 1,018

-Actual Issuance \$ 970 \$ 1,097 \$ 1,043 \$ 980 \$
+Actual Issuance \$ 1,097 \$ 1,043 \$ 980 \$ 1,018